Chart Color Schemes

 An assessment of population growth drivers in Devon Meadows reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, Devon Meadows' population is estimated at around 1,659 people.
-This reflects an increase of 108 individuals since the 2021 Census, which reported a population of 1,551 people.
-The change is inferred from AreaSearch's estimation of the resident population as 1,519 following examination of the latest ERP data release by the ABS in June 2024, along with an additional four validated new addresses since the Census date.
-This results in a density ratio of 70 persons per square kilometer, indicating significant space per person and potential room for further development.
-Over the past decade, Devon Meadows has demonstrated resilient growth patterns with a compound annual growth rate of 9.2%, outpacing other SA3 areas.
-Population growth was primarily driven by interstate migration, contributing approximately 77.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Devon Meadows' population is estimated at around 1,767 as of Nov 2025.
+This reflects an increase of 216 people (13.9%) since the 2021 Census, which reported a population of 1,551 people.
+The change is inferred from the resident population of 1,548 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 4 validated new addresses since the Census date.
+This level of population equates to a density ratio of 74 persons per square kilometer.
+Devon Meadows' 13.9% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 77.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, making adjustments employing weighted aggregation methods from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, exceptional growth is predicted over the period, with Devon Meadows expected to grow by 2,773 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 194.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Looking at population projections moving forward, exceptional growth, placing in the top 10 percent of statistical areas analysed by AreaSearch, is predicted over the period with the area expected to grow by 2,765 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 176.3% in total over the 17 years.

 Frequently Asked Questions - Population